1721 Wells

-It was discovered on 3 October 1953, by IU's Indiana Asteroid Program at Goethe Link Observatory near Brooklyn, Indiana, United States.
-It was named after UI's president and chancellor Herman B Wells.
+It was discovered on 3 October 1953, by Indiana University's (IU) Indiana Asteroid Program at Goethe Link Observatory near Brooklyn, Indiana, United States.
+It was named after IU president and chancellor Herman B Wells.

 Orbit and classification

 Wells orbits the Sun in the outer main-belt at a distance of 3.0–3.3 AU once every 5 years and 7 months (2,043 days).
 Its orbit has an eccentricity of 0.05 and an inclination of 16° with respect to the ecliptic.